nspcc-dev/neofs-api/proto-docs/object.md

 that affect system behaviour:

 * __NEOFS__EXPIRATION_EPOCH \
-  Tells GC to delete object after that epoch
+  Tells GC to delete object after that epoch (but object is available throughout the epoch specified in this attribute).
 * __NEOFS__TICK_EPOCH \
   Decimal number that defines what epoch must produce object notification with UTF-8 object address in a